marcossantiago/kubernetes-workshop/02_real_app.md

 ```

-Revert the label to the orginal setting.
+Revert the label to the original setting.

+---

+## Deployments

 ---

 ### Updating Deployments

 (`RollingUpdate`)